python-and-novella/python-and-novella.github.io/gui/tkinter.md

 - [tkinter.ttk.OptionMenu](https://tkdocs.com/pyref/ttk_optionmenu.html) - *Themed OptionMenu, based after tkinter's OptionMenu, which allows the user to select a value from a menu.*
 - [tkinter.ttk.Panedwindow](https://tkdocs.com/pyref/ttk_panedwindow.html) - *Ttk Panedwindow widget displays a number of subwindows, stacked either vertically or horizontally.*
 - [tkinter.ttk.Progressbar](https://tkdocs.com/pyref/ttk_progressbar.html) - *Ttk Progressbar widget shows the status of a long-running operation.*
-- [tkinter.ttk.Radiobutton](https://tkdocs.com/pyref/ttk_radiobutton.html) - *Ttk Radiobutton widgets are used in groups to show or change a set of mutually-exclusive options.*
 - [tkinter.ttk.Scrollbar](https://tkdocs.com/pyref/ttk_scrollbar.html) - *Ttk Scrollbar controls the viewport of a scrollable widget.*
 - [tkinter.ttk.Separator](https://tkdocs.com/pyref/ttk_separator.html) - *Ttk Separator widget displays a horizontal or vertical separator bar.*
 - [tkinter.ttk.Sizegrip](https://tkdocs.com/pyref/ttk_sizegrip.html) - *Ttk Sizegrip allows the user to resize the containing toplevel window by pressing and dragging the grip.*
-- [tkinter.ttk.Spinbox](https://tkdocs.com/pyref/ttk_spinbox.html) - *Ttk Spinbox is an Entry with increment and decrement arrows It is commonly used for number entry or to select from a list of string values.*
 - [tkinter.ttk.Treeview](https://tkdocs.com/pyref/ttk_treeview.html) - *Ttk Treeview widget displays a hierarchical collection of items.*